| Appraisers and Assessors of Real

 Other appraisers have a general practice and value any type

+of real property.
 Assessors predominately work for local

 governments and are responsible for valuing properties so a